 Though she still does commissioned work on a limited basis, McLean is now focusing on her fine art series Flower Girls, with the intent of publishing a book in the near future.

 The major theme emerging from the Flower Girls series is McLean’s fascination with the journey of the maiden, from birth through adolescence.
 Throughout her career, as McLean’s work progressed and her own children approached adolescence, her portraits of young girls became increasingly complex, symbolic, and even dark.

-Nora with Old Roses (2003; left) is a lovely but simple comparison of a young girl with the heirloom roses McLean loves.
+Nora with Old Roses (2003; top) is a lovely but simple comparison of a young girl with the heirloom roses McLean loves.

-In contrast, Riley with Old Roses, Dreaming (2006; right) is a more complex study.
+In contrast, Riley with Old Roses, Dreaming (2006; bottom) is a more complex study.
 There’s more visual motion in this portrait, perhaps suggesting impending womanhood and its monthly ebbs and flows.